-Employers do not need to pay contributions for apprentices where an apprentice is doing a traditional apprenticeship set out under the Victorian Learning and Employment Skills Commission’s Set 1 Conditions.
+Any apprentice undertaking a traditional apprenticeship (set out under the Victorian Learning and Employment Skills Commission’s Set 1 Conditions) is generally covered under the CoINVEST Portable Long Service Leave Scheme.
 Those conditions apply to apprentices who are engaged in a training agreement (known as apprenticeship) in the general building trades (such as carpentry, bricklaying, plastering), electrical trades (such as electrician, refrigeration & air-conditioning) and metals trades (such as engineering –mechanical, engineering – electrical).

 Years 11 and 12 students who become School based apprentices as part of their studies are covered by CoINVEST.
 The apprentice will need to be registered with CoINVEST and their employer must report to CoINVEST the days they work for the employer and attend trade school.
 Normal school days are not to be included.

 If the school based apprentice is undertaking a Set 1 apprenticeship, no contributions are payable by the employer.
 However, should the apprentice be undertaking a trainee-ship under Set 2 (as per the above guidelines) then contributions are payable.

 You, as the apprentice or worker, are not required to pay anything.
 It’s a scheme set up for the workers – we’re not going to charge you for that privilege.